Space-Turtle0/Pi-Controller/README.md

     - Send messages whenever a JSON command is run or a server is started/stopped.
 - JSON Server Control:
     - Rewrite JSON command parsing to accept arguments from Discord.
-        - Split each command argument into its' own function.
+        - Split each JSON Command Argument into its' own function.
 Provide cleaner code.
     - Experiment with dynamically adding bot commands referencing the JSON Command.
         - Requires ability to programmatically add commands.
 Is this even possible?
+            - it is possible, Metaclasses.
     - Timer JSON Command Argument
         - Wait a specified amount of time before continuing.
     - File->Download JSON Command Argument